aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

     endpoint available under **Endpoint Name**.

 If there is a Prometheus endpoint available, your service supports Prometheus.
-If there\'s no Prometheus endpoint available, proceed to [Enable Prometheus on your Aiven project](/docs/platform/howto/integrations/prometheus-metrics#enable-prometheus) to set up Prometheus for your service (project).
+If there's no Prometheus endpoint available, proceed to [Enable Prometheus on your Aiven project](/docs/platform/howto/integrations/prometheus-metrics#enable-prometheus) to set up Prometheus for your service (project).

 ## Enable Prometheus